isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-10-26-post-Resource Page for The Conflict in the Middle East.md

 (News Article) <a target="blank" href="https://www.channelnewsasia.com/world/israel-hamas-surprise-attack-gaza-strikes-3828731">Israel vows ‘mighty vengeance’ after surprise attack by Hamas kills hundreds</a>, ChannelNewsAsia, Oct 9

-(News Article) <a target="blank" href="https://www.channelnewsasia.com/world/what-palestinian-group-hamas-3828851">What is the Palestinian group Hamas?</a>, ST, Oct 9
+(News Article) <a target="blank" href="https://www.channelnewsasia.com/world/what-palestinian-group-hamas-3828851">What is the Palestinian group Hamas?</a>, CNA, Oct 8

 ****
 **People in countries worldwide have been divided due to the conflict**